What Are Some of the Delayed Symptoms of Injury Following a Car Accident?

 New York Personal Injury Lawyer

 Fortunately, legal recourse is available.
 If you have been suffering personal injury as a result of an automobile accident in New York, the experienced attorneys at Gattuso & Ciotoli, PLLC may be able to help.
-Although our offices are located in Fayetteville, we serve the general Central New York area, including Syracuse, Watertown, Binghamton, Camillus, Liverpool, Cortland, and Auburn.
+Although our offices are located in Syracuse, we serve the general Central New York area, including Syracuse, Watertown, Binghamton, Camillus, Liverpool, Cortland, and Auburn.
 Call any time day or night at (315) 314-8000 to schedule a free consultation with a qualified member of our legal team.
 We have more than 50 years of combined personal injury experience successfully representing and negotiating the best possible outcome for our clients.
 We can help you, too.
 Get the compensation you deserve.